asherp/hourly/docs/btcpayserver.md

 `BTCPay Server` is an open-source payment processing application for cryptocurrency.
 Integration  with hourly means we can issue invoices and receive payments at command-line with minimal cost.
-You can use a third-party provider or host it yourself - the only only difference will be the domain name used to create the local client.
+You can use a third-party provider or host it yourself - the only difference will be the domain name used to create the local client.

 ## Setup